4ZM/4zm.github.io/docs/posts/2024-12-25-a-simple-elf/a-simple-elf.md

 Hello Simplicity!
 ```

 Still looks pretty simple, right?
 Wrong!
-While this much is familiar territory, it might be *easy* to comprehend, but the program is far from *simple*.
-Let's take a look behind the curtain using our trusty tool `objdump`.
-Here is the symbol table:
+While this might be familiar territory and *easy* to comprehend, the program is far from *simple*.
+Let's take a look behind the curtain.

 ```
-$ objdump -t build/hello
+$ objdump -t hello

 hello:     file format elf64-x86-64